Titanium2967/Game-On-Mini-Games-Arcade/README.md

 d)	Percentage pie chart of games played by user.
 It is built using tkinter as it is a GUI application and uses modules such as matplotlib to provide the user with data in pictorial forms such as bar graphs and pie charts which makes it easier to obtain a consolidated analysis.

 ‘Game-On!
-Mini games Arcade!’ will be developed using Python as its programming language.
+Mini games Arcade!’ is developed using Python as its programming language.
 The Pygame and Tkinter libraries will be used to build the graphical user interface and the game is designed to be user-friendly with easy-to-use controls and an intuitive interface.
 There’s also basic user authentication and SQlite3 integration for account management.
 Overall, it provides a user-friendly platform to play short mini-games and aims to encourage the user to take short breaks and enjoy themselves.